Kubernetes Multi-Node Cluster on Raspberry Pi 4

 - From your home router DHCP devices list, you should be able to see you Raspberry Pi IP

-: Using an editor of your choice edit/etc/hostname
+Using an editor of your choice edit /etc/hostnameand/etc/hostswith your choosen name:

 - Proceed in the same way for the remaining nodes. in my case I'll setup 3 nodes: